Edgar-Donk/tkinter.ttk.style/docs/earth/colour.rst

    RGB and HSV Colour Wheel

    This colour wheel comes from paint.net.
-Notice how the selection on the perimeter of the rgb wheel and shows up on the individual components.
+Notice how the selection on the perimeter of the rgb wheel shows up on the individual components.

 .. figure:: ../figures/08rgb_hsl.png
    :width: 348